Deltares/ra2ce/docs/getting_started/index.rst

 Fundamentals
 ------------

-How to Run Python (Sandbox, Jupyter, Binder, Docker)
+How to Run RA2CE with Python (Sandbox, Jupyter, Binder, Docker)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can use **RA2CE** in several ways: